ALASdoo/accessliaison/content/english/blog/accessibility-overlays-do-they-really-improve-websites-accessibility.md

 | Responsive design | Cannot resolve issues related to improper responsive design, such as elements becoming inaccessible on smaller screens or touch targets being too small |
 | Focus management | While the widget improves focus visibility, it does not manage focus order, prevent keyboard traps, or handle focus when interacting with dynamic content or modal dialogs |

-In addition to the above, overlays **do not repair content in Flash, Java, Silverlight, HTML5 Canvas, SVG, or media files**.
+In addition to the above, overlays **do not repair content in Flash, Silverlight, HTML5 Canvas, SVG, or media files**.
 Also, overlays **do not address user experience (UX) and consistency**.
 These are the basis for many of the WCAG criteria.
 They must be tested and remediated manually.

-### 📌Note
+{{< notice note >}}
 If you are considering using the widget for monitoring, you should know that most of the issues reported are similar to those discovered by **free web accessibility checkers** such as [Wave](https://wave.webaim.org/) and [axe DevTools Chrome extension](https://chromewebstore.google.com/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd).
-These, and similar tools, provide a more systematic report of the issues, and you get that for free\!
+These, and similar tools, provide a more systematic report of the issues, and you get that for free\!{{</ notice >}}

 ### Interference with assistive technologies

 Users with disabilities carefully set their assistive devices/software to best suit their needs.
 Overlays’ generic approach interferes with these settings.
 This results in complicating, and even blocking, access for persons with disabilities.

+{{< notice warning >}}
-❗Important: **Screen reader users often comment that they avoid websites that use overlay plugins.
+**Screen reader users often comment that they avoid websites that use overlay plugins.
 Unpredictable changes that overlays create hinder the usability and accessibility of the page for them.**
+{{</ notice >}}

 ### Privacy risks

 Accessibility overlays may automatically detect assistive technology, exposing a user's disability status without their consent.
 Disability, like age, gender, or ethnicity, is sensitive personal information.
 Laws such as the **General Data Protection Regulation (GDPR)** and the **California Consumer Privacy Act (CCPA)** require explicit user consent before collecting such data.
 Additionally, some overlays track user settings across multiple sites, creating further **data privacy violations**.

+{{< notice warning >}}
-Important: **Adding an overlay to your site could put you at risk of non-compliance with privacy regulations, leading to fines, legal action, and loss of user trust.**
+**Adding an overlay to your site could put you at risk of non-compliance with privacy regulations, leading to fines, legal action, and loss of user trust.**
+{{</ notice >}}

-## Properly implemented accessibility is the only way to compliance to-compliance}
+## Properly implemented accessibility is the only way to compliance

 Accessibility overlays might sound appealing as a quick fix, but they don’t deliver what they promise.
 While no law explicitly bans such tools, they all stress **the** **importance of accessibility being built into the design and functionality** of digital products, ensuring an inclusive experience for users with disabilities without relying on secondary aids.

-EAA: “Accessibility should be achieved by the systematic removal and prevention of barriers, preferably through a universal design or ‘design for all’ approach, which contributes to ensuring access for persons with disabilities on an equal basis with others.”
+> EAA: “Accessibility should be achieved by the systematic removal and prevention of barriers, preferably through a universal design or ‘design for all’ approach, which contributes to ensuring access for persons with disabilities on an equal basis with others.”

 The best approach is to **embed accessibility into the design, development, and content processes** of digital platforms.
 An accessible website must consider things like semantic HTML, keyboard navigation, screen reader compatibility, user experience, and accessible content.